flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 2. GPS - gives the current latitude, longitude and altitude of the drone.
 3. IMU - gives the current attitude with respect to NED.
 4. Local Position - gives the position of the drone with respect to the home position.
-5. MAG - 3 axis magnetometer provides the magnetic field along all three axes.
-6. RC IN - gives the input value received by FlytPOD because of RC.
+5. RC IN - gives the input value received by FlytPOD because of RC.